xyliatgithub/IntroInfoSec2020-OLD/lab3/README.md

 Follow the instructions in the [lab manual](module2/README.md) and answer all questions.
 Use your team name(initials of your team members) instead of "jhuws" in the instructions.
 Still, you have to include screenshots for this module in the report.
 Please capture them periodically.

-## Questions (10 points)
+## Additional Tasks (10 points)

-There are 3 additional questions in Module 1, as listed at the end of the lab manual.
-Please don't forget to answer those questions in detail.
+Please complete (1) and (2) in the Additional Tasks section in Module 1, as listed at the end of the lab manual.

 ## Submission Details